 7. Sony X800G 65-Inch TV: 4K Ultra HD Smart LED TV

 Looking to crowd family or friends around the TV on a regular basis?
-The Sony X800G is a TV tailor made for TV.
+The Sony X800G is tailor-made for group viewing.
 It offers some of the best viewing angles around while still maintaining some pretty great picture quality.
 And the motion handling ensures that even live TV and more kinetic programming don't result in unnecessary blur.
 Support is available for both HDR10+ and HLG, so you don't have to worry about finding programming when you want the best picture quality around.
-You can also count on a higher sense of realism, thanks to dynamic contrast adjustment tech built in.
+You can also count on a higher sense of realism, thanks to dynamic contrast adjustment tech built-in.

 8. Sceptre 65-Inch 2160P U650CV-U 4K LED TV

 The great thing about little-known companies like Sceptre is that they have to work harder to get the attention of customers.
 And the U650CV-U certainly has our attention.
 A few hundred bucks gets you a TV that supports a 4K resolution, but it also offers a whole other trick up its sleeve thanks to the inclusion of support for 3D content.
 There are a decent number of HDMI ports (with support for the HDMI 2.0 protocol), although it doesn't come with an operating system for streaming services.
 Fortunately, that's a problem you can easily remedy with an HDMI streaming device.